hashicorp/terraform-provider-awscc/docs/data-sources/neptune_db_cluster.md

 If a DB cluster snapshot is specified, the target DB cluster is created from the source DB cluster restore point with the same configuration as the original source DB cluster, except that the new DB cluster is created with the default security group.
 - `storage_encrypted` (Boolean) Indicates whether the DB cluster is encrypted.

+If you specify the KmsKeyId property, then you must enable encryption and set this property to true.

+If you enable the StorageEncrypted property but don't specify KmsKeyId property, then the default KMS key is used.
+If you specify KmsKeyId property, then that KMS Key is used to encrypt the database instances in the DB cluster.

-If you specify the `DBClusterIdentifier`, `DBSnapshotIdentifier`, or `SourceDBInstanceIdentifier` property, don't specify this property.
-The value is inherited from the cluster, snapshot, or source DB instance.
-If you specify the KmsKeyId property, you must enable encryption.
+If you specify the SourceDBClusterIdentifier property and don't specify this property or disable it.
+The value is inherited from the source DB cluster, and if the DB cluster is encrypted, the KmsKeyId property from the source cluster is used.

-If you specify the KmsKeyId, you must enable encryption by setting StorageEncrypted to true.
+If you specify the DBSnapshotIdentifier and don't specify this property or disable it.
+The value is inherited from the snapshot, and the specified KmsKeyId property from the snapshot is used.
 - `tags` (Attributes Set) The tags assigned to this cluster. (see [below for nested schema](#nestedatt--tags))
 - `use_latest_restorable_time` (Boolean) Creates a new DB cluster from a DB snapshot or DB cluster snapshot.